masontuckett/masontuckett.xyz/content/_index.md

 ## Welcome to My Webpage!
 ![Weber State Campus - Fall (benjaminzack@weber.edu)](/images/weber-state-campus-fall.webp)
 I am Mason Tuckett—__*a senior Cybersecurity student*__ at [Weber State University](https://www.weber.edu/AboutWSU/).\
-This page serves as a personal project and is intended to showcase my:
+This page serves as my portfolio and is intended to showcase my:
+- Projects
 - Publications
-- Projects
-- Portfolio
-- Resume
+- Professional Profile

 {{< small >}}I am constantly undertaking new projects and strive to self-study as much as possible.{{< /small >}}